 Every CV should be tailored specifically for each position you apply for.
 In which case, avoid giving any reason for your CV to find its way to the trash can.

 If in doubt, the clues lie in the job description.
-So highlight all of the requirements and ensure your CV adheres to these.
-For example, if the company in question is searching for someone with great communication skills, make sure your CV demonstrates you're capable.
+Highlight all of the requirements and ensure your CV adheres to these.
+For example, if the company in question is searching for someone with excellent communication skills, make sure your CV demonstrates you're capable.
 Do they want someone with a full clean driving licence?
-Add it to your 'extra skills'.
+Add it to your additional skills.

 5. Be ruthless to improve

-Consider your own CV and you'll soon spot where you need to make improvements.
+Consider your CV, and you'll soon spot where you need to make improvements.
 Don't have enough work experience?
 Get some organised so you can show how determined you are to learn in a working environment.

 Got any gaps in your education timeline?
 Fill them with anything you were doing that will showcase your skills, even if you were travelling the world or working behind a bar.
 Remember, you can pretty much turn anything into something positive on your CV.
 If in doubt, ask a parent or friend for a second opinion.